oktadev/native-java-examples/README.md

 This repository contains example OAuth 2.0 resource servers built with Micronaut, Quarkus, and Spring Boot.
 If you'd like to see how they were built, please read, [Build Native Java Apps with Micronaut, Quarkus, and Spring Boot][blog].

-It also contains a Helidon example.
+This project also contains a Helidon example.
 You can read about how it was built, and how it compares in [Build REST APIs and Native Java Apps with Helidon][blog-helidon].

 **Prerequisites:** [Java 17 with GraalVM](https://sdkman.io/), [HTTPie](https://httpie.io/), and [Docker](https://docs.docker.com/engine/install/) (optional).